run-ai/docs/docs/Researcher/best-practices/env-variables.md

 ## Identifying a Job
 There may be use cases where your container may need to uniquely identify the Job it is currently running in.
 A typical use case is for saving Job artifacts under a unique name.
-Run:AI provides environment variables you can use.
+Run:AI provides pre-defined environment variables you can use.
 These variables are guaranteed to be unique even if the Job is preempted or evicted and then runs again.

 Run:AI provides the following environment variables: